akanadocs/docs-test/ag/policies/bus_metrics_policy_use_case_extract_data_using_path_param.md

 nav-title: Business Metrics Policy Use Case - How Do I Extract Business Information from Service Usage Data Using Path Parameters?
 ---

-## Business Metrics Policy Extracting Business Information from Service Usage Data from Path Parameters

-Learn how to Extract Business information from service usage data from path parameters.

-## Introduction

-Operational Metrics Policy collects any data relating to service request/response time and by any dimension as per customer’s requirement that can be visualized in charts.

 ## How Do I Extract Business Information from Service Usage Data Using Path Parameters?

+The following use case illustrates how to use the Business Metrics Policy to extract business information from service usage data from path parameters.

+## Configuration

 1. Launch the *Envision Console*, select **New Dataset** and define a dataset with sharing as **Public**.
 ![](images/bus_metrics_pol_usecase2a.jpg)